 Provide feedback for this topic

-Would you like to contact Support regarding the "Troubleshoot issues with Kinect voice commands" issue you were reading about or a different issue?
+Would you like to contact Support regarding the "Troubleshoot issues with Kinect voice commands on Xbox One" issue you were reading about or a different issue?